 French company Peau Ethique have tights made with 97% organic cotton and 3% elastine.

-You could also do a search for organic cotton, bamboo or ethical underwear on Etsy for Amazon.
+- You could also do a search for organic cotton, bamboo or ethical underwear on Etsy, Ebay or Amazon.